Michal Kohút

-Michal Kohút (born 4 June 2000) is a Czech football player.
-He plays for Slovácko.
+Michal Kohút (born 4 June 2000) is a Czech professional footballer who plays for Baník Ostrava.

 Club career

 He made his professional Czech National Football League debut for Pardubice on 26 July 2019 in a game against Zbrojovka Brno.

 He made his Czech First League debut for Slovácko on 8 March 2020 in a game against Teplice.

+On 16 January 2025, Kohút signed a multi-year contract with Baník Ostrava.